 - The kidney stone is too large to pass naturally

 - There is an ongoing urinary tract infection

 - There is constant bleeding or kidney damage

-- A follow-up X-ray reveals the stone has become larger
+- A follow-up X-ray reveals the child’s kidney stone has become larger

 - Percutaneous nephrostolithotomy (PCNL).
-This procedure uses a needle inserted through the skin into the kidney, and special surgical instruments to remove kidney stones.
+This procedure uses a needle inserted through the skin into the kidney, and special surgical instruments to remove kidney stones in children.
 Hospitalization is required and recovery is generally within two weeks.

 - Ureteroscopy.
-In this procedure, a fiberoptic telescope (ureteroscope) passes through the urethra and bladder to the stone.
-It removes or breaks up stones using a laser.
+In this procedure, a fiberoptic telescope (ureteroscope) passes through the urethra and bladder to the child’s kidney stone.
+It removes or breaks up kidney stones using a laser.
 It is performed in an outpatient setting.

-Dr. Peters says, “At Children's Health Comprehensive Stone Center, treatment options include advanced procedures including robotic-assisted surgery (laparoscopy) and minimally-invasive techniques (MIS) to speed your child’s recovery.”
+“At Children's Health Comprehensive Stone Center, treatment options for pediatric kidney stones include advanced procedures such as robotic-assisted surgery (laparoscopy) and minimally-invasive techniques (MIS) to speed your child’s recovery,” says Dr. Peters.

-In addition to your family’s medical history, risk factors include:
+In addition to your family’s medical history, risk factors for kidney stones in kids include:

 - Dehydration.
 If your child doesn’t drink enough during the day, there is less fluid available to dissolve any crystals in the urine.
 This is particularly important in warm-weather areas like Texas.
 See tips to stay hydrated here.